Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 The only EUV supplier on earth.
 Nikon and Canon publicly walked away years ago.

-Catalyst: TSMC's N2 ramp + High-NA EUV adoption decisions from Samsung and Intel through 2026–27.
+Catalyst: TSMC's N2 ramp through 2026–27; Samsung and Intel High-NA adoption decisions.

-Verdict — Core buy: EUV monopoly with a 12-month-plus backlog locked in.
+Verdict — Core buy: EUV monopoly with a 12-month-plus order book locked in.
 If you only own one semi name, this is it.
 Size for index-comparable weight, not for swing-trading.

 Applied Materials (AMAT)

 Q1 FY26 was a revenue record at 49.1% non-GAAP gross margin.
-CEO publicly guides CY26 semi equipment revenue >+20%.
-Forward P/E ~39×.
+The CEO publicly guides CY26 semi equipment revenue above +20%.
 AI-driven leading-edge logic, HBM, and advanced packaging are the drivers.

-Catalyst: TSMC capex flowing through to multi-quarter shipment visibility, plus the HBM cycle pulling memory tool demand.
+Catalyst: TSMC capex flowing through to multi-quarter shipment visibility; HBM cycle pulling memory tool demand.

 Risk: Trade tension with China is the most concentrated risk.
 If memory CapEx slows in H2 2026, AMAT decelerates harder than KLAC.

-Verdict — Add: Broadest exposure to the foundry capex cycle at a multiple that has already re-rated.
+Verdict — Add: Broadest exposure to the foundry capex cycle.
 Not the cheapest WFE name; it is the most diversified.

 Lam Research (LRCX)

-Catalyst: Continued HBM3E/HBM4 capacity additions at Micron, Samsung, SK Hynix.
+Catalyst: HBM3E / HBM4 capacity additions at Micron, Samsung, SK Hynix.

 Risk: Memory cyclicality.
 LRCX rises and falls with the DRAM/NAND cycle harder than AMAT or KLAC.

 Verdict — Add: Highest leverage to the memory CapEx upcycle currently underway.
-The downside is the memory cycle inversion — buy expecting the up-cycle to continue another 18–24 months, not forever.
+Buy expecting the up-cycle to continue another 18–24 months, not forever.

 KLA Corporation (KLAC)

 Process control and metrology — the quality gate of every fab.
-Near-duopoly with Onto Innovation (KLAC ~75% share, Onto ~7–10%).
+Near-duopoly with Onto Innovation.
+Highest margins in WFE (60%+ gross historically).
+Single-customer concentration: TSMC alone roughly 38% of revenue.

 Onto Innovation (ONTO)

-Catalyst: HBM4 ramp through 2027 — Onto's tools are specifically used in HBM stacking inspection.
+Catalyst: HBM4 ramp through 2027 — Onto's Dragonfly G5 is specifically chosen for HBM stacking inspection.

 Risk: Customer concentration heavier than KLAC.
-Less depth in the foundry segment.
+Smaller scale.

-Verdict — Add (advanced): A real catalyst on HBM4 ramp, but it's a smaller name with thinner liquidity.
-Sized 1/3 of a KLAC position, only for portfolios that already own KLAC.
+Verdict — Add (advanced): Real catalyst on HBM4 ramp, but smaller name with thinner liquidity.
+Size one-third of a KLAC position, only for portfolios that already own KLAC.

 ACM Research (ACMR)

-Catalyst: China semi build-out continues to need cleaning equipment regardless of US export rules.
+Catalyst: China semi build-out continues to need wet-process / cleaning equipment.

-Verdict — Skip (most readers): The discount is real but the listing risk is also real.
-The semi exposure here is achievable through ASML and TSM with much less overhang.
-Only for portfolios that explicitly want a China cyclical leveraged play.
+Verdict — Skip (most readers): Semi exposure achievable through ASML and TSM with much less overhang.
+Only for portfolios that explicitly want a China cyclical leveraged play with eyes-open listing risk.

 Layer 1 top pick: ASML for conviction, KLAC for cleaner risk-adjusted entry.